ashfurrow/blog/source/blog/2015-07-25-minswan-for-ios.html.markdown

 Sounds like Bob might be having a bad day.

-Alice sees Bob's comment and replies:
+Carol sees Bob's comment and replies:

 > That's not very kind, Bob.